djwilliams1098/auditing-datasets/README.md

 ## Auditing-datasets

-Python project that audits new pilots and returns a number of times they hada weather violation while flying
+Python project that audits new pilots and returns a number of times they had a weather violation while flying

 ### Skills Demonstrated
 - Read and write to multiple file types